 Our kindergarten program addresses all dimensions of a child’s development: physical, social, emotional, spiritual and academic, building on what the children have already learned at home and preschool.
-Our program offers children opportunities to develop skills in reading, math, Spanish, and science, as well as allowing them to develop physical skills in physical education.
+Our program offers children opportunities to develop skills in reading, math, and science, as well as allowing them to develop physical skills in p.e.
 Their interactions in a group setting give children the chance to enhance personal and social responsibility and to communicate effectively.
 Our goal is for our students to see themselves as capable and competent learners.
-Houghton Mifflin Harcourt Journeys is the language arts program, and Saxon math is the math program.
-The children go to physical education class twice a week.
-Also, they attend library, art, and music.
-The day begins with a Bible story and prayer.
-Discipline is based on the principal of the “Golden Rule”.
+One teacher and one full time assistant are present in each of our three kindergarten classrooms.
+We use the series Journey by HMH for our language arts program and Saxon Math.
+Our children go to p.e. twice a week, and once a week they go to the school library, art and music.
+Each day begins with a Bible story and prayer, and discipline is based on the principle of the “Golden Rule.”
 One teacher and one full time educational assistant staff each of our kindergarten classrooms.

 The language arts program includes the phonetically based reading series Houghton Mifflin Harcourt Journeys, Saxon phonics, and spelling.
 Reading and writing are emphasized through book reports and in-class creative writing.
 STAR Reading and Accelerated Reader, begins in first grade as an added reading assessment to monitor reading progress and encourage students to read independently.
 Students continue to use Saxon math and explore science in more depth with textbooks and hands-on activities.
 Students attend physical education class twice a week.
 They also attend library, music, and Spanish once a week.